kaliflowerx3/ZoltriTWserver/deniedmods.md

 4. Does it add anything meaningful?
 5. Is it balanced?
 6. Is it something known to cause performance issues on servers?
+7. DID YOU SEARCH THROUGH THE SUGGESTIONS CHANNEL AND MAKE SURE IT WAS NOT PREVIOUSLY SUGGESTED???

 For other suggestions: answer whichever questions are applicable (i.e., everything except 1)